Notepatra Notepatra v0.1.114 docs

 2. Paste in Settings → AI → OpenAI section → Test → Save.

 3. Pick "OpenAI" in the backend dropdown.
-Curated list of GPT-4 family + o-series; type o1 or gpt-4 to filter.
+Curated list of the GPT-4o / GPT-5 / o-series families; type gpt-5 or o4 to filter.

 Azure OpenAI deployment